Predict your SSD life expectancy with SSDLife

 Back in the bad old days of hard drives with magnetic platters, you could only speculate about their life expectancy.
 With SSDs, life expectancy is a lot more predictable, and that’s what this tool does.

-I used it to learn that I’m probably working one of my SSDs harder than I should.
+I used it to learn that I worked my first SSD harder than I should.
 But reading the comments, it seems a firmware upgrade helps life expectancy sometimes–probably they’ve tweaked the wear leveling.
 Mine’s not dangerously low; the stats suggest I have 6-12 months before I wear the drive out if I don’t change my ways.
 And a firmware upgrade could help that; I’m running on a very early revision.
 I also verified my system settings with SSDTweak to make sure I hadn’t missed anything.
 For all I knew I could have forgotten to turn off the last file access registry setting.